 In addition, Governor Polis has issued a statewide mask requirement as set forth by Executive Order D 2021 079, amending and extending previous Executive Orders Ordering Individuals in Colorado to Wear Non-Medical Face Coverings.

 Local Emergency Disaster Declaration:

-Clear Creek County issued a Local Disaster Emergency Declaration (County Resolution 20-26, amended as Resolution 20-101 on 10/06/2020) for the COVID-19 pandemic.
-The Board of County Commissioners extended the local declaration through January 11, 2021.
+On March 17th, 2020, Clear Creek County issued a Local Disaster Emergency Declaration, County Resolution 20-26, for the COVID-19 pandemic.
+On March 18th, 2021, the Board of County Commissioners issued Resolution 21-27, extending the local declaration through June 9, 2021.
 Declaring a Local Disaster Emergency activates response and recovery aspects of emergency and disaster plans, and qualifies the county for potential state and federal financial and other assistance.